jokjus/Curvatogram-tool/README.md

  Note: Changing grid size randomizes block orientations.

 ## Using custom images
  Just drag and drop jpg or png image onto right side of the browser screen.
 Please use a rectangular image.
-Suitable image size varies depending on your display.
+Suitable image size varies depending on your display and browser window size.
 For a laptop 800x800 px is about right.

 ## Export SVG
  Exports an SVG image, open with Inkscape, Illustrator or other vector editing software of your choice.